theheuman/scrim-bot/README.md

 ## Deploying

-The `main` branch is tracked heroku and automatically deploys.
+The `main` branch is tracked by heroku and automatically deploys.

 ### Test commands on a server